pingcap/talent-plan/rust/projects/networking/project.md

 You are going to design a network protocol.

 All the details of the protocol are up to you.
 Keep in mind that it must support successful results and errors.
-For insipration see [examples of HTTP/1.1][http].
+For inspiration see [examples of HTTP/1.1][http].

 [http]: https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Example_session